Helsingborg - Old town, city center

-Rådhuset, The Town Hall is the city´s most beautiful building in my opinion.
+Rådhuset, The Town Hall is probably the city´s most beautiful building.
 It is 65m tall and was built in 1897.

 The Town Hall.